 - Check delclose to see who your volunteers are and you can check in with them before the show using the contact list.

 - Call time for volunteers is 15 minutes before the start time of the first show they work (30 minutes for their first day).
 If they don’t show up, please let the volunteer coordinator know (Kari McCullough)

 - Volunteers should handle selling tickets, shirts, and checking in presales at the front before shows start.

 - During the show, they need to stay within earshot of the door in case people need to be let in but are free to watch the show from the hallway if the lights are off and the door is open in the lobby.

 - After the show, volunteers should help clean up.

 Tech booth (producer’s choice; could be you or someone the producer has chosen)

 The tech booth needs to be set up for every show.
 Most of this is covered in Ty’s training, and the handy picture book should get you through the lights set up.
-There are a couple things that need to happen at each show.
+There are a couple of things that need to happen at each show.